Language selection

 39. Following a CBSA trade compliance verification where errors are found, the importer must submit corrections to declarations relating to same and similar goods and/or the same issues within 90 days from the date of the trade compliance verification final report.

-40. For the purposes of this memorandum, the term ¨same and similar goods¨ means: Identical and other models/styles of goods that have the same function as the goods being verified, that differ in a manner (e.g., size, colour, capacity) that does not alter the tariff classification of the goods at the tariff item level.
+40. For the purposes of this memorandum, the term same and similar goods means: Identical and other models/styles of goods that have the same purpose/function as the goods that are the subject of the specific information that gives reason to believe, that differ in a manner (e.g., size, colour, capacity, etc.), but that are correctly classified under the same 8-digit tariff item number.

-41. For the purposes of this memorandum, the term ¨same issues¨ means: Identical program requirements or considerations relating to the legislative provisions that apply to imported goods.
+41. For the purposes of this memorandum, the term same issues refers to the same trade program requirements or considerations relating to the legislative provisions.

 42. An importer may submit a written request to the CBSA seeking an extension to the 90-day filing period.
 Such a request must be sent either by e-mail to the CBSA at cbsa.extension_corrections_prorogation.asfc@cbsa-asfc.gc.ca, as per the procedures outlined in Appendix E of this memorandum, or by mail at: